-Another more detailed post on QPRs appeared in August, which presents its takeaway as this:
+Another more detailed post on QPRs (“QPRs: Terminology Expansion and Other Assorted Tidbits”) appeared in August, which presents its takeaway as the following:

 The phrase “more than friends, but less than a romantic relationship” and similar phrases need to stop coming anywhere close to QPRs.
 Because of coinage and other historical factors, QPRs cannot be defined as simply a romantic friendship nor should they be.
 The aromantic community as well as alloromantics should be careful about how they define QPRs, as defining them incorrectly causes division in the aromantic community as well as isolation for some aromantics.
 Education about aromantic issues and history and strong community ties can lead to prevention of terminology issues and create a more unified and strong community.